 AB1234 requires certain public officials to undergo ethics training every two years.
 Boards have adopted the position to comply with AB1234 as good practice.
 The Western Association’s Accrediting Commission for Junior and Community Colleges require boards of trustees to have a code of ethics including a process to handle violations (Accreditation Standard IV.C.11).
 Learn how to perform in both ethical and legal ways as you govern.

-This module covers topics from the Student Success Act of 2012, Senate Bill 1456, including utilizing student services in individual education planning, monitoring student progress, and improving completion and transfer rates.
-Other sessions cover assessing institutional effectiveness using various reports and community advocacy with stakeholders.
+Explore topics from the Student Success Act of 2012, Senate Bill 1456 including utilizing student services in individual education planning, monitoring student progress, and improving completion and transfer rates.